 She will be the first ever black woman to be appointed to that role and a lot of people seem excited by the appointment.
-She will take the helm on 1 September, exactly six years after joining the organization.
+She will take the helm on September 1, exactly six years after joining the organization.

-Thandi Orleyn, thanked outgoing chief executive, Daniel Odogwu, who was at the helm for three and a half years while welcoming Mabelane.
-She also used the appointment to make a statement about the diversity in BP Southern Africa;
+In his speech, BP Southern Africa chairperson, Thandi Orleyn, thanked outgoing chief executive, Daniel Odogwu, who was at the helm for three and a half years following his appointment in 2014 and welcomed the new CEO as well.

 Like all truly inspirational stories, Priscillah Mabelane has come a long way from when she was younger.
-In a talk she gave about how to prepare for the C-suite, she revealed that she was just a simple girl coming from a small town in Limpopo who by her sheer passion, diligence and determination has found herself excelling now.
+In a talk she gave about how to prepare for the C-suite, she revealed that she was just a simple girl coming from a small town in Limpopo who by her sheer passion, diligence and determination, has found herself excelling now.

 She joined Ernst and Young early in her career and was the first black person in their Pietermaritzburg office.
 Times were definitely harder then and it was a tough time to be a black woman in corporate South Africa.
 Two partners at the firm, however, saw her potential and took a risk and invested in her and her career growth.

-Career history prior to BP
+Career History Prior to BP

-She has held senior positions in a number of other large companies, amongst these are the CFO of Airports Company of South Africa (ACSA), tax director at Ernst & Young, and at Eskom, she held various roles in finance, tax, and general management.
+She has held senior positions in a number of other large companies, amongst these are the CFO of Airports Company of South Africa (ACSA), tax director at Ernst & Young, and at Eskom; she held various roles in finance, tax, and general management.
 All this should leave no doubt that she has had a brilliant career life that would have no doubt prepared her for this new role.

-Career history at BP
+Career History at BP